Born: 1817; Died: 1903; Married: Rebecca Ellis

 Edward Smith had married Mary Kilby in 1841 and emigrated to Australia, so Matthias, Robert and Mathew came out to join Edward at Weetangera, whilst William who was married remained in England.

 They travelled as Assisted Immigrants, with the government paying the bulk of the fare, but Matthius having to pay eight, five and three pounds respectively.
-Edward loaned Matthius the fare and it was later repaid from his salary when he arrived and worked for his brother.
+Edward had loaned Matthius some of the fare and it was later repaid from his salary when he arrived and worked for his brother.

 Matthius and Edward were illiterate, but Robert could read and write.